 The big difference is that the apps like Viber, Tango are largely unknown and the BBM community has shrunk therefore WhatsApp’s large universal community virtually makes it a standard and the default go-to voice app.

 There is no Do Not Disturb or Disable phone calls facility in WhatsApp which could work against the initial intention of WhatsApp which was meant for discrete text messaging.
 Just like being able to disable the “two blue ticks” read notifications that inform the sender when the message has been read, there should be the option of disabling the Call facility too.
 One should be able to disable the Profile Pics from taking over the phone’s screen as there are inappropriate profile pics…

-As there is no authorisation to become a contacts (as there is on BlackBerry BBM), I fear that spammers will latch onto this cheap voice call facility and being to randomly call numbers.
+As there is no authorization to become contacts and of course spammers have latched onto this voice call facility and randomly call numbers.
 This is currently happening with unsolicited text messages in WhatsApp but now could escalate to voice too.